sap-tutorials/Tutorials/tutorials/cp-integration-add-conditional-routing/cp-integration-add-conditional-routing.md

 ---
-title: Add Conditional Routing to your Integration Flow
+title: Add Conditional Routing to Your Integration Flow
-description: Check the value of an element and pursue different routes of processing with independent logic
+description: Check the value of an element and pursue different routes of processing with independent logic.
 time: 15
 auto_validation: true
 tags: [ tutorial>intermediate, products>sap-cloud-platform]